XGRAzgr/xgrazgr/README.md

 - 🌱 I'm currently learning JavaScript, HTML and CSS.
 - 👯 I’m not looking on collaborating on any repository yet.
 - 🤔 I’m looking for help with simple JavaScript programs (like clocks, chatbots, and quizes)
-- 💬 Ask me about any questions you have, as long as they are not offensive, or inappropriate.
-- 📫 How to reach me: contact me in Reddit (Azgr000).
-- 😄 Pronouns: Work in progress.
 - ⚡ Fun fact: I like eating lemons.